andrewsunglaekim/walletDemo/README.md

 ### Vanilla JS

-For the same reasons as Angular just open `src/vanillaJsSrc` in a browser
+For the same reasons as Angular just open `src/vanillaJsSrc/index.html` in a browser

 ### Styles

-All 3 applications point to the exact same style sheet located in `src/styles/index.css` that was compile from `src/styles/index.scss` using sass.
+All 3 applications point to the exact same style sheet located in `src/styles/index.css` that was compiled from `src/styles/index.scss` using sass.

 ### Additional Notes